Amp up your property management lead gen game: How to get new owners in the door

 According to Tariq Huq, Senior Manager of Paid Acquisition & Demand Generation at Buildium: “The key differentiator is to find ways to distill your unique value prop through your ad copy.
 You have well over 100 characters to make an impression.
 Think long and hard and be creative here, since this can really move the needle.”

-In addition to nailing your value prop, which assumes you have a strong sense of your brand, you’ll also want to examine your landing page experience before pressing play on any paid ad.
+You’ll also want to examine your landing page experience before pressing play on any paid ad.
 What does that mean?
-Well, you should look at the web experience from a potential client’s perspective: First, how does the copy and imagery ladder up to the ad copy you use?
+Well, you should look at the web experience from a potential client’s perspective: First, Does the copy and imagery complement the ad copy you use?
 Second, does the landing page load quickly and work efficiently on a desktop browser and mobile device?
 If it doesn’t, you’ll make a bad first impression and waste your money.
-For a 101 on landing pages, check out The Unbounce Landing Page Course.

 What’s Your Best Move?